Nocturnalx/Wikimark/README.md

 1. **Bold - (b)**
     - Usage: `(b)Text goes here.`
     - Effect: This will place the subsequent text into a html `<b>` tag. i.e. `<b>Text goes here</b>`
+    - Bold tags should only be used for titling, the parser looks for bold tags to extract the chapter titles which are displayed on the left.

 2. **Quote - (quote)**
     - Usage: `(quote)Text goes here.`